-contains Eight Large Pages, of reading, abundantly illus trated with ENGRAVINGS,-all of them engraved ex ressly for this publication.
+Every number of the SCIENTIFIC AMERICAN contains Eight Large Pages, of reading, abundantly illustrated with ENGRAVINGS,-all of them engraved ex

 REPORTS OF U.S. PATENTS granted are also published every week, including Official Copies of all the PATENT CLAIMS.
-These Claims are published in the SCIENTIFIC AMERICAN in advance of all other pa-
+These Claims are published in the Scientific American in advance of all other pa-

 This publication differs entirely from the magazines and papers which flood the country.
-It is a Weekly Journal of ART.
-SCIENCE, and MECHANICS,-having for its object the advancement of the interests of MECHANICS.
-MANUFACTURERS, and INVENTORS.
-Each number is illustrated with from Five to Ten Original Engravings of new MECHANICAL INVENTIONS; nearly all of the best inventions which are patented at Washington being illustrated in the SCIENTIFIC AMERICAN.
-The SCIENTIFIC AMERICAN is the most popular journal of the kind ever published, and of more importance to the interest of MECHANICS and INVENTORS than any thing they could possibly obtain!
-To Farmers alsoparticularly useful, as it will apprise the mof all Ag recultural Improvements, instruct them in various Menical Trades, &c. &c.
+It is a Weekly Journal of ART, SCIENCE, and MECHANICS,-having for its object the advancement of the interests of MECHANICS.
+MANUFACTURERS, and INVENTORS, Each number is illustrated with from Five to Ten Original Engravings of new MECHANICAL INVENTIONS; nearly all being illustrated in the SCIENTIFIC AMERICAN.
+The SCIENTIFIC AMERICAN is the most popular journal of the kind ever published, and of more importance to the interest of MECHANICS and INVENTORS than alsoparticularly useful, as it will apprise the mof all Ag ricultural Improvements, instruct them in various Menical Trades, &c. &c.

-TERMS :- \$2 a-year ; \$1 for half a year, Southern, Western, Canada Money, or Post Office Stamps taken at their par value for subscriptions.
-Lettersshould be directed (invariably post-paid) to MUNN & CO.
-128 Fulton street, New York; CLUB RATES.
+TERMS :- \$2 a-year; \$1 for half a year, Stamps taken at their par value for subscriptions.
+Lettersshould be directed (invariably post-paid) to

+MUNN & CO.
+128 Fulton street, New York;

-Five Copies for Six Months, Ten Copies for Six Months, -88 Ten Copies for Twelve Months. -815 822 Fifteen Copies for Twelve Months, Twenty Copies for Twelve Months,
+CLUB RATES.
+Five Copies for Six Months, Ten Copies for Six Months, -Ten Copies for Twelve Months. -Fifteen Copies for Twelve Months,

+Twenty Copies for Twelve Months,